GoogleCloudPlatform/snapshot-debugger/README.md

 Setting up your database in a non-default region comes with some trade-offs:
 *  As a positive, you get to control where your snapshot data will be stored.
    This may be important for compliance reasons.
-*  As a negative, the CLI, vsCode extension, and agents will be unable to automatically find the database.
+*  As a negative, the vsCode extension and agents will be unable to automatically find the database.
 The database URL will need to be provided explicitly in commandline flags, configuration files, etc.